Multi-Scale Adaptive Network for Single Image Denoising: Introduction

 Among the network design paradigms, multi-scale architectures play a significant role in performance improvement thanks to multi-scale features.
-However, almost all existing studies design their network architectures by only considering the cross-scale complementarity while ignoring the within-scale characteristics (see Fig.~\ref{fig:fig1}).
+However, existing studies design their network architectures by only considering the cross-scale complementarity while ignoring the within-scale characteristics (see Fig.~\ref{fig:fig1}).
 To be exact, the shallow and high-resolution features, which lack awareness of contextual information, are sensitive to inputs and contain a lot of noises.
-Nevertheless, they contain abundant image geometric information, such as points, edges, textures, and so on.
-In consequence, the shallow and high-resolution features are critical for the recovery of fine-grained image details.
-In contrast, although the deep and low-resolution features are short in geometric information, they are more competitive in noise-robustness and contextual information.
-Hence, the deep and low-resolution features are critical for the recovery of coarse-grained image context.
-To summarize, different scale features show varying characteristics and play different roles, it is deserved to deal with them via scale-specific structures instead of homologous architectures.
+Nevertheless, they contain abundant image geometric information, such as edges and textures.
+In consequence, they are critical for the recovery of fine-grained image details, and their network structures should take the advantages and make up for the disadvantages.
+The deep and low-resolution features are competitive in noise-robustness and contextual information, which are critical for the recovery of coarse-grained image context, but the too-low resolution will destroy the image structure.
+Hence, their network structures should also make full consideration of their characteristics during the architecture design.
+To summarize, as different scale features show varying characteristics, it is deserved to deal with them via scale-specific structures to fully adapt to their characteristics.